 There’s a list a mile long of the plants that’ll vine up or across a trellis, but some of the most popular ones are clematis, blue moon wisteria, climbing roses, cucumbers, pole beans, pothos, and string of pearls.
 You probably already know if you have one within your collection, but if you’re looking to add to it, there are many sources where you can find a complete list of vining plants for almost any need or situation.

 For the most part, vining plants want to climb, but there are specific conditions that some plants might need.
-Unfortunately, our homes and gardens and landscapes rarely have these conditions naturally, so they must be produced artificially to help these plant vines in the way that they want.
+Unfortunately, our homes, gardens, and landscapes rarely have these conditions naturally, so they must be produced artificially to help these plant vines in the way that they want.
 Encouraging plants to vine and helping them do so will be better for the plant’s health in the long run and will result in the look or production you’re looking for.

-Whichever you choose, it’s essential to get the setup in place before the plant gets too big.
-Once the plant is a specific size, it will quickly become unruly, and you might have to do some pruning and chopping to get it to come back in line.
-However, starting while they are smaller and checking them often will allow you to gently guide them up the structure without losing any vines or damaging the plant.
+Whichever type of trellis you choose, it’s essential to get the setup in place before the plant gets too big.
+Once the plant is a certain size, it will quickly become unruly, and you might have to do some pruning and chopping to get it to come back in line.

 Vining plants are a great way to add a vertical or horizontal element to your garden or home, and many of our favorite foods come from vining plants.
-Learning to care for and adequately aid a vining plant to live its best life will ensure you have a happy and healthy plant and create the results you’re looking for.
+Learning to care for a vining plant to let it live its best life will ensure you have a happy and healthy plant for years to come.

 - Here’s how to propagate spider plants for a fun, low-maintenance way to decorate your home

 - What you need to know about finding the perfect peony fertilizer and how to choose one for lush blooms

 - Cordyline care: How to make your cordyline plants thrive and bring the tropics indoors